Behavioral or Process Addictions

 OCD often prompts intrusive thoughts about disease, distress, or infection.
 People with OCD may engage in compulsive behaviors to ease those thoughts.
 Without the intrusive thoughts, the activity would stop.
 But since it’s always present, they feel the need to keep acting.

 For example, you might have the intrusive thought that you’ll harm your family.
 You tell yourself you must pull five hairs from your head to keep them safe.
-You know the two things aren’t connected, but you can’t seem to resist the urge to comply.
-You might spend hours every day pulling your hair and doing other repeated tasks, and you think if you stop, you’ll hurt your family.
+You know the two things aren’t connected, but you can’t resist the urge to comply.
+You might spend hours every day pulling your hair and doing other repeated tasks, and you think that if you stop, you’ll hurt your family.

 Self-Assessment: Am I Addicted?